 The Distinguished Service Award is given by ACM SIGPLAN to recognize the value and degree of services to the Programming Languages Community.
 The award recognizes contributions to ACM SIGPLAN, its conferences, publications, or its local activities.
 The award includes a prize of $2,500.

 The Programming Languages Software Award is awarded to an institution or individual(s) to recognize the development a software system that has had a significant impact on programming language research, implementations, and tools.
 The impact may be reflected in the wide-spread adoption of the system or its underlying concepts by the wider programming language community either in research projects, in the open-source community, or commercially.The award includes a prize of $2,500.

 Robin Milner Young Researcher Award

-The Robin Milner Young Researcher Award is awarded to recognize outstanding contributions by young investigators in the area of programming languages.
-Individuals whose computer-related professional career (graduate school or full-time employment, whichever began first) started no earlier than January 1st of the year that is 20 years prior to the time of nomination are eligible.
+The Robin Milner Young Researcher Award is given by ACM SIGPLAN to recognize outstanding contributions by young investigators in the area of programming languages.
+Individuals are eligible if their computer-related professional career (graduate school or full-time employment, whichever began first) started no earlier than 20 years prior to the nominations deadline.
 The award includes a prize of $2,500.

 John C. Reynolds Doctoral Dissertation Award

 The John C. Reynolds Doctoral Dissertation Award is presented annually to the author of the outstanding doctoral dissertation in the area of Programming Languages.

 SIGPLAN presents these awards to the author(s) of a paper presented at ICFP, OOPSLA, PLDI, and POPL held 10 years prior to the award year.
 The award includes a prize of $1,000 to be split among the authors of the winning paper.
 The papers are judged by their influence over the past decade.
 Each award is presented at the respective conference.